 Mutual funds do not promise set returns, so you should always be ready for anything, even a decline in the value of your mutual fund.
 In other words, there are many different price variations associated with mutual funds.

 Even though long-term investors rarely experience losses, if you unintentionally invest before a terrible period, you will suffer a capital loss.
 Returns from mutual funds are never assured.
-Hence, before making an investment, it is advisable to have some basic knowledge of the economy and fund performance.
+Hence, before investing, it is advisable to have some basic knowledge of the economy and fund performance.

 Types of Mutual Funds